earthlab/earthlab.github.io/_posts/courses/earth-analytics/05-remote-sensing-uncertainty-lidar/in-class/2017-02-15-spatial01-understand-uncertainty.md

 ## Using Lidar to Estimate Tree Height

-We use lidar data to estimate tree height because it is an efficient way to measure large areas of trees (forests) quantitatively.
-However, we can process the lidar data in many different ways to estimate height.
+You use lidar data to estimate tree height because it is an efficient way to measure large areas of trees (forests) quantitatively.
+However, you can process the lidar data in many different ways to estimate height.
 Which method most closely represents the actual heights of the trees on the ground?

 <figure>
    <a href="{{ site.url }}/images/courses/earth-analytics/lidar-raster-data-r/scaling-trees-nat-geo.jpg">
    <img src="{{ site.url }}/images/courses/earth-analytics/lidar-raster-data-r/scaling-trees-nat-geo.jpg" alt="national geographic scaling trees graphic"></a>
    <figcaption>It can be difficult to measure the true height of trees!
 Often times "seeing" the very top of the tree where it is tallest is not possible from the ground - especially in dense, tall forests.
-One can imagine the amount of uncertainty that is thus introduced when we try to estimate the true height of trees!
+One can imagine the amount of uncertainty that is thus introduced when you try to estimate the true height of trees!
 Image Source:
    National Geographic
    </figcaption>
 </figure>